stackgl/glsl-lighting-walkthrough/README.md

 #### topics

-This covers some lower level aspects of WebGL and GLSL, including:
+This will cover some lower level aspects of WebGL and GLSL, including:

 - drawing meshes with `gl-geometry` and `gl-shader`
 - setting up your own camera and model matrices